Phisketeer/phisketeer/doc/readme.txt

 Linux notes:
 ===============
 - Check the file permissions for the document-root (default: '/var/phis/default/localhost')
-- Running the Phis daemon does not require root anymore
+- Running the Phis daemon does not require 'root' anymore
 - Artephis -> Settings -> Server provides you a GUI to view the current state of the Phis service
 - for starting the Artephis IDE run:
    $ phisketeer-2.0.1/bin/Artephis